contao/docs/docs/manual/layout/module-management/user-modules.en.md

 **Subscribable newsletters:** If you are using the Contao newsletter extension, you can define here which distribution lists a member can subscribe to.

 **Disable spam protection:** Here you can disable the spam protection (not recommended).
-Since Contao 4.4, this question is only "displayed" to spambots.
+Normally, this question is only "displayed" to spambots.
 Without a security question it is possible that spammers automatically create user accounts and abuse your website.